 Newest Version With Heavy Duty Distributed-On-Demand Charging

-For 2021 the Dual Pro “Professional Series 2” repeats as my pick for best 2-bank onboard charger.
+For 2022 the Dual Pro “Professional Series 2” continues as my pick for best 2-bank onboard charger.
 Unchanged from last year, Dual Pro continues to be the gold standard within the smart charger industry.

 I love that it’s made in the USA, plus it’s the first choice of over 50 boat manufacturers and pro bass fishing boats.
 The professional series 2 (PS2) is a top of the line, 15 amps per bank charger.
 Compatible with 12/24v DC voltage, with AC input voltage o f115 VAC / 60Hz.

 Approved for Wet cell or AGM batteries and can be special ordered for Gel cell batteries too.
 The PS2 is ideal for group 31 and larger trolling motor batteries.
 In fact, you can use it on land and in fresh or saltwater.
 Being this versatile it makes sense for hobbyists and pro’s to trust Dual Pro.

 Worried about waterproof capability?
 Fear not, this 2-bank battery charger has the highest rating possible: an IP68 rating.
 This means the charger is submersible and hermetically sealed.
 For safety Dual Pro includes short circuit, reverse polarity protection and temperature compensation.
 I appreciate the simple LED charge mode indicators and onboard diagnostic coding.
 For installation, it’s easy and flexible.